crvsty/crvsty/README.md

 ## Hi there 👋
+My name is Chris Nordrum.
+I'm a web developer based in Calgary, Canada.
+I'm currently learning front-end development at SAIT.
 <!--
 **crvsty/crvsty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.